 What About the Downsides?

-Despite the general trust in other group members, users seem to be aware of security issues, especially when it comes to goods that have to be shipped.
+Despite the general trust in other group members, users seem to be aware of security issues, especially regarding goods that must be shipped.
 A comment from Nick Jensen illustrates what several of our interview persons expressed: “What Facebook wins in direct communication, it looses in buyer/seller security.
 Integrated payment and refund options, as well as the ability to complain about a fraudulent seller, is completely missing from Facebook.
 I’m always hesitant when it’s fragile or expensive items.
-If security was better, and the postal services likewise, I reckon my answer would be different.”
+I reckon my answer would be different if security was better, and the postal services likewise.”

-This is by no means a qualified survey and we never aimed at drawing any universal conclusions, but we did make a few interesting observations.
+This is by no means a qualified survey and we never aimed to draw any universal conclusions, but we did make a few interesting observations.

 “A Part of Our Daily Lives”

 The average American spends 40 minutes/day on Facebook, so it is definitely an integrated part of our lives.
 Not only is the marketplace there right before our eyes, Facebook’s well-lubricated analytics-machinery makes it even more sticky, showing us the unique items we are likely to be interested in.
 A quick survey in the office makes it pretty clear that many people have almost totally scrapped email and sms in favor of the Facebook chat for private communication.
 This also makes it a natural channel when discussing a deal.